-Research has shown it takes the average person more than two years to go from thinking about divorce to actually telling their spouse they want one.
+Research has shown it takes a spouse on average more than two years to go from thinking about separation or divorce to actually telling their spouse they want one.

-Meaning this was probably not a snap decision or something your husband took lightly.
+Meaning this was probably not a snap decision or something your spouse took lightly.

-So unless your husband is willing to go to marriage counseling or discernment counseling, or engage in marital mediation to try and repair your relationship, there’s not much you can do to stop a divorce process from happening.
+So unless your spouse is willing to go to marriage counseling or discernment counseling, or engage in marital mediation to try and repair your relationship, there’s not much you can do to stop divorce proceedings from happening.

 Because when your husband tells you he wants a divorce, it means you’ll both be getting a divorce.

-He’s well within his rights to get a lawyer, go to court and file for divorce.
-Starting the whole ugly litigated attorney-driven divorce process.
+Your spouse is well within his rights to get a lawyer, go to court and file divorce papers.
+Starting ugly litigated attorney-driven divorce process.

 You’ll then have no choice but to go out and get your own lawyer, and off to battle you'll go.
 Putting your kids squarely in the cross hairs of what will most certainly be a disastrous situation.

-But as a mother, is that really the best move for you and your kids?
+But as a parent, is that really the best move for you and your kids?

 My husband wants a divorce and I don't.
 What now?

-As much as you’d the situation to be different, or as much as you might still love your husband, there may be nothing you can do to save your marriage and avoid getting a divorce.
+As much as you’d the situation to be different, or as much as you might still love your husband, there may be nothing you can do to save your troubled marriage and avoid getting a divorce.

 If that’s the case, here are 3 things you’ll want to do to make sure your children are protected.
 And you get what you’re entitled to.

 What to do when your husband wants divorce: Get Educated

-You’d be surprised at how many spouses think if they ignore the divorce, it will just go away.
+You’d be surprised at how many reluctant divorcing spouses think if they ignore the divorce or separation, it will just go away.
 But as you just learned, that’s not the case.